 Downsides of a VPN connection are that because of the data encryption and security, data speed is slow.
 Additionally, increased network complexity means that it is more expensive to fix and update the network and specialized support is required.
 Finally, manual installation of a VPN client is often required, which is labour intensive.

 The second way to connect in cloud computing is through a Remote Desktop Server or RDS.
 With RDS, only the software user interface is transferred to the user’s computer screen.
 All data is stored on a remote server, and any user input is transmitted to the remote server.
 What appears on the computer screen is arriving from the server via the internet.
-All users have the same desktop experience.
+RDS allows you to host applications and desktops in the cloud, which means you can access you documents and data from any device and all users will have the same desktop experience.

 The reasons for connecting to cloud computing via an RDS are that because a single operating system image is administered, low bandwidth is required, and server machines required are low.
 Additionally, an RDS is simple to deploy and software redundancies don’t occur.
+RDS gives businesses greater control over their desktop environments and easier management and maintenance.
 Finally, applications, patches and driver updates can be managed from one location, so less work is required.